Skip to main content

 Morning Gratitude Word — How Writing One Word a Day Shifts Your Mindset

-Some mornings it was “sunlight”, stretching softly across the room.
+Some days the word was “sunlight,” noticing how it fell softly across the room.

 🌿 Begin the day grounded in [Five Minutes of Morning Journaling to Clear the Week’s Clutter].